EternityForest/KaithemAutomation/kaithem/data/modules/Lighting/Documentation.md

 If you set a nonzero length, the cue will automatically fade or jump to the next cue when it ends.

+#### Saving

+You can upload or download the complete set of scenes as a zip file.
+You can also save the current set of scenes as the default with one click.

+Every scene is saved to disk as an individual version controllable YAML file.
+These are found in Kaithem's VarDir/chandler/scenes/

+Keybindings are currently only savable locally, to the browser.

+Universes are saved to the registry automatically and commited when the server state is saved.
+They are kept separate from the scenes to allow portability and use with different interfaces.

 #### Shortcut Codes